dairycultist/GamernyanOS/README.md

 SD cards are block-addressed, meaning data is written and read in fixed-size blocks (typically 512 bytes), as opposed to arbitrary addresses.
 You must send specific commands to the SD card to initialize it, select the desired block address, and then send the data for writing.
 These commands are part of the SD card's SPI or SDIO interface protocol.
 This is __raw data__, any filesystem implementation (for creating and locating allocations) must be done yourself

+embedded systems are allowed to poke at specific memory addresses directly because, uh, I have no malloc lol

 bootloader written in assembly (.S) that sets up the stack (and maybe some other stuff) and calls the C main function. startup/entrypoint

 kernel - manages resources, connects software and hardware, I/O, device drivers